medjedovicm/sasapps.io/content/posts/sasjs-server-on-vps.md

 # Tell SASjs the location of your SAS executable
 echo "SAS_PATH=/path/to/your/sas.sh" > .env
+# At this point you can already stop, and you
+# will have SASjs Server in desktop mode.

 # If you would also like the option of a JS runtime, follow these steps:
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash